scipy-conference/scipy_proceedings/papers/robert_jackson/paper.rst

 in Figure :ref:`streamline`.
 While there is already hundreds of kilometers in coverage, not all of the hurricane is covered within the retrieval domain.
-This therefore motivated a feature in PyDDA to use dask :cite:`Dask2016` to manage retrievals that are too large to execute on one single machine. :ref:`bighurricane` shows an example of a retrieval from PyDDA using 6 NEXRAD radars combined with the HRRR and ERA-Interim.
+This therefore motivated a feature in PyDDA to use dask :cite:`Dask2016` to manage retrievals that are too large to execute on one single machine.
+Figure :ref:`bighurricane` shows an example of a retrieval from PyDDA using 6 NEXRAD radars combined with the HRRR and ERA-Interim.
 The total horizontal coverage of the domain in Figure :ref:`bighurricane` is 1200 km by 1200 km.
 Using a multigrid method that first retrieves the wind field on a coarse grid